Skip to main content

 Read the file content

-Load the raw file data
+Load the raw file data.

 3

-Parse the name and description
+Parse the metadata

-From YAML frontmatter or YAML fields
+Extract fields from YAML frontmatter or YAML body.

 4